Maeyxx/TriPeak/README.md

 | sleeping() | void | pause terminal function |

 ## Documentations
-In directory **Algorithms/** you can take our algorithm of this program.
+In directory **Algorithms/** you can take our algorithm of this program